Madhavan-vidhu/Hand-Cricket-Game/README.md

 How To Run:

-Run 'Hand Cricket Game.ipynb' file on any python compiler and start experience the hand cricket game in a digital format
+Run 'HandCricketGame.py' file on any python compiler and start experience the hand cricket game in a digital format